-HOW TO GROW ROSE OF SHARON & OTHER HARDY HIBISCUS VARIETIESBring the tropics to your garden with these plants that can overwinter even in temperatures below zero
+Rose of Sharon Growing GuideBring the tropics to your garden with Hibiscus syriacus that can overwinter even in temperatures below zero

 Hibiscus plants aren’t only for the tropics.
 In fact, some hardy hibiscus varieties, like the popular rose of Sharon, can overwinter outdoors in temperatures as cold as 20° below zero.

 Rose of Sharon, shrub althea; also shares the common name hardy hibscus with Hibiscus moschuetos.